outracoin/pixiu/README.md

 **peatio-opensource-donate** address [1HjfnJpQmANtuW7yr1ggeDfyfe1kDK7rm3](https://blockchain.info/address/1HjfnJpQmANtuW7yr1ggeDfyfe1kDK7rm3)

-### What is Peatio?
+### What is Pixiu?

-[Peatio](http://en.wikipedia.org/wiki/Pixiu) (Chinese: 貔貅) is a Chinese mythical hybrid creature considered to be a very powerful protector to practitioners of Feng Shui.
+[Pixiu](http://en.wikipedia.org/wiki/Pixiu) (Chinese: 貔貅) is a Chinese mythical hybrid creature considered to be a very powerful protector to practitioners of Feng Shui.

 **[This illustration copyright for Peatio Team]**